vert-x3/vertx-service-factory/README.md

         "main": "app.js"
     }

-The JSON can also provide an `options` field which maps exactly to the `DeploymentOptions` object which you use when you programmatically deploy a verticle, e.g.
+The JSON can also provide an `options` field which maps exactly to a `DeploymentOptions` object.

     {
         "main": "com.mycompany.cleverdb.MainVerticle",